Omega X: 2023–present: Return after lawsuit win, IYKYK, enlistments and OX:N

+Legal issues and controversies

+Abuse allegations and lawsuit against Spire and YouTuber

 On October 24, 2022, a video was leaked showing the CEO of Spire Entertainment physically and verbally abusing members of the group as one of them faints.
 On the same day, Spire Entertainment released a statement claiming that both Omega X and the label had "resolved all their misunderstandings" while the CEO denied any abuse having taken place.
 The following day, SBS shared a new video taken by a fan showing the CEO verbally abusing the members outside a concert venue, with one member undergoing a panic attack.

 On November 5, the group created a new Instagram separate from the label, where they announced their intentions to continue as a group and communicate with their fans.
 On November 7, Spire released another apology in response to the Instagram post by Omega X, as well as announcing the resignation of the company's CEO to prevent future incidents.
 On November 11, SBS revealed more allegations against the company such as them forcing the group to perform despite testing positive for COVID-19, and a new video of the initial yelling incident, revealing that the CEO yelled at the members for not properly thanking her or the company during their live concert.
-Despite this, the company only issued a brief statement reaffirming the earlier apology and resignation of the CEO.
+The company only issued a brief statement reaffirming the earlier apology and resignation of the CEO.

 On November 14, it was announced that a press conference would be held with the members on November 16 for a special announcement.
 Ahead of the press conference the group filed a trademark for their name as well as the fanbase, For X. It was also revealed by their legal representative that the group suffered assault, intimidation, sexual harassment, gaslighting, and other forms of abuse.
 During the press conference, it was announced that Omega X would be filing a lawsuit to terminate their contracts against Spire Entertainment.

 On January 11, 2023, Omega X announced that they had won their lawsuit and their contracts with Spire were suspended.

+On August 21, IPQ released a statement denying allegations made on Omega X by YouTuber In Ji-woong and announced legal response against both In and Spire Entertainment for defamation, as well as legal action against Spire for breach of contract, mental and physical abuse against Omega X members.
+Lawyer Noh Jong-eon, the group's legal representative, stated on August 28 that they filed a lawsuit against Spire for sexual harassment and that they planned to hold a press conference.
+Meanwhile, member Yechan's father also filed a complaint against the YouTuber for spreading false information.